PierreRochard/bitcoin-investment-theses/README.md

 ### 3. Banking crisis hedge

 Thesis: In 2008, [WaMu experienced two bank runs](http://blogs.reuters.com/rolfe-winkler/2009/10/29/wamus-bank-run/).
 Even with FDIC insurance, if this were to happen to several major international banks simultaneously it would be disruptive enough to freeze the banking services of many businesses and individuals.
 Bitcoin's layer 1 and layer 2 payments systems are decentralized and 100% reserve, thus immune to bank runs, they would continue to process payments seamlessly in a crisis.
+Bitcoin has no bank holidays.
 For this payments system hedge to work, the hedger has to be holding bitcoins ahead of the crisis, otherwise fiat payments to exchanges and OTC brokers would get caught up in the fiat freeze.
-It's an insurance policy for both individuals and corporate treasuries.
+Worse than a temporary payments freeze would be a bank bail-in, for example in 2013 Cypriot banks' depositors were subjected [a one-off 9.9% levy for any deposits above €100,000](https://www.economist.com/schumpeter/2013/03/16/unfair-short-sighted-and-self-defeating).
+Bitcoin is an insurance policy for both individuals and corporate treasuries and should be a part of business continuity planning.

 Anti-thesis: Governments would just bail out "too big to fail" financial institutions to keep fiat payment systems from freezing up.
 The hedge does not work if retail stores, vendors, suppliers, employees, business owners, etcetera era are unable or unwilling to accept bitcoins as payment even in a crisis.